Skip over main navigation

 There many dimensions of diversity and we need to consider how different groups of people conceptualise ideas and ask questions that make sense to them.
 Our aim is to be able to understand the meanings and values that people use to interact with their world, so that we reframe what counts as science, and begin to change the relationship people have with it.

-For our vision to come to fruition, we need to help science become part of culture, including those who are currently least engaged.
-We need to be able to engage with people in groups that are poorly represented in science, and that’s why EDI needs to be central to our activities.
+For our vision to come to fruition, we need to be able to engage with people in groups that are poorly represented in science, and that’s why equality, diversity and inclusion (EDI) needs to be central to our activities.

 Our EDI action plan